R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 `badpass_message`: unfortunately, strict compliance with the project document bars the very colorful `Defaults   insults`!<br>
 `log_input, log_output`: every input and output action has to be archived.
 - Output logs may be viewed with the **sudoreplay** utility, which can also be used to list or search the available logs.
-Check `man 8 sudoreplay`.
+Check `man 8 sudoreplay`, and **§ B.5.e sudo** for a working example.

 `iolog_dir`: folder where the logs will be stored, as instructed by the document.<br>
 `iolog_file`: path relative to `iolog_dir` where input and output streams will be recorded.<br>